optics-dev/Monocle/docs/src/main/tut/optics/iso.md

 ## Iso Generation

-We defined several macro to simplify the generation of `Iso` between a case class and its `Tuple` equivalent.
+We defined several macros to simplify the generation of `Iso` between a case class and its `Tuple` equivalent.
 All macros are defined in a separate module (see [modules](../modules.html)).

 ```tut:silent